ScaleX-Protocol/indexer/docs/DEVELOPMENT.md

-# GTX CLOB Development Guide
+# ScaleX CLOB Development Guide

 Complete guide for running the entire microservices system in development mode.